 In that spirit, below are the things I think contributed most to the change, in no particular order:

 - I got older.
 Not a particularly actionable observation, sorry.
 I started going out much less; the nervous energy and angst of youth started to fade (the best part of growing older?) – I now find it easy to sit still and read for an hour or two a night, something that I would have struggled with in my twenties.
-I also gained more context in general about the world, which makes reading about other people's experiences more interesting, something that can only come with living more, although quicker or slower for different people I imagine.
-I was probably on the slow side of things in this respect.
+I also gained more context in general about the world, which makes reading about other people's experiences more interesting, something that can only come with living more.
+This may come sooner for other people, or it may come later, I'd guess I was on the slow side of things.

 - I started to cut out distractions at home.
 And by distractions, I mean technology.
 It began with leaving my laptop at work every night, which may sound insane to some folks in tech, but made me more productive at home and at work.
-I have a manual and electronic typewriter at home for writing, and two large whiteboards for thinking and pseudo-coding.
-I also started alternating months with the tv in the closet.
+I have a manual and electronic typewriter at home for writing, and two large whiteboards for thinking and pseudo coding.
+I started alternating months with the tv in the closet.
 Additionally, I use my phone as little as possible at home and leave it plugged in in a different room at night.
-I don't miss any of it once it is out of sight / mind, except occasionally the TV – there seems to be no substitute for the pure relaxation of watching an inane TV show after a long day.
+I don't miss any of it once it is out of sight / mind, except occasionally the TV – there seems to be no substitute for the pure relaxation of watching an inane TV show after a long day, hence why I can't seem to keep it in the closet for more than a month.

 - Last, an easy one, I read books I really enjoy!
 If I'm part way through a book and don't think it is a good use of my time, I stop reading it immediately – there are too many great books to waste time on ones you don't like.
 Similarly, aggressively skimming or skipping parts is much better than letting a boring or irrelevant part of a book turn you off from the rest of it, or from reading in general.
 I also choose what I read carefully; if I'm going to spend 5-30 hours reading a book, it makes sense to do an hour or two of research before committing to a book.
 I find goodreads ratings and reviews to be high quality and accurate for non-fiction books (less so, perhaps, for teen romance novels).
 Amazon aggregate ratings are useless, although individual reviews can be informative.
 Blog posts / reviews by subject matter experts are great if available as well.